ietf-wg-acme/acme/draft-ietf-acme-acme.md

 authorizations (required, array of string):
 : For pending orders, the authorizations that the client needs to complete before the requested certificate can be issued (see
 {{identifier-authorization}}), including unexpired authorizations that the client has completed in the past for identifiers specified in the order.
-The authorizations required are dictated by server policy and there may not be a 1:1 relationship between the order identifiers and the authorizations required.
+The authorizations required are dictated by server policy; there may not be a 1:1 relationship between the order identifiers and the authorizations required.
 For final orders (in the "valid" or "invalid" state), the authorizations that were completed.
 Each entry is a URL from which an authorization can be fetched with a POST-as-GET request.